 Why it Matters

-The boreal forest region is one of the world’s largest ecosystems, reaching across Russia and northern North America.
+The boreal forest region is one of the world’s largest ecosystems, reaching across the northern parts of Asia, Europe and North America.
 On this continent, it stretches from Labrador through Quebec and Ontario and west to Alaska.
 This represents 5.9 million square kilometres – about 25% of the land area of North America!

-Protection and careful management of Ontario’s boreal forest region are important because:
+Protection and careful management of Ontario’s northern ecosystems are important because they:

-- It is home to millions of migratory songbirds, shorebirds and waterfowl, wide-ranging boreal caribou, populations of wolf and moose, and an abundance of fish like lake trout, northern pike and pickerel.
+- Provide habitat for millions of migratory songbirds, shorebirds and waterfowl, wide-ranging boreal caribou, populations of wolf and moose, and an abundance of fish like lake trout, northern pike, and pickerel.

-- It is one of the largest reservoirs of fresh water in the world.
+- Support one of the largest reservoirs of fresh water in the world.

-- Resilient northern forest habitats allow species to adapt and potentially migrate in response to climate change.
+- Help species to adapt, and potentially migrate, in response to climate change.